DVBeckwitt/ra_sim/README.md

 When a bundle NPZ is provided in the paths file (or via `--load-bundle`), changing `--fit-compression` or adding `--highres-refine` will rebuild the background and refit using the saved ellipses as starting guesses.

+After each run, the overlay figure shows the fitted ellipses on top of the background-subtracted image and annotates the fitted parameters (xc, yc, a, b, θ) so you can review the results directly from the command prompt output and plot.

 ## Troubleshooting

 Set `RA_SIM_DEBUG=1` to enable verbose logging and additional diagnostic plots: